9.1 Funds for Classroom Activities

 9.2.2 The Faculty Research Grant Program

-Through the Office of Faculty Fellowships and Internal Grants, the Faculty Research Grant Program enables full-time faculty to pursue research projects that will lead to new publications and successful external funding applications.
+Through the Chief Research Officer, the Faculty Research Grant Program enables tenured and tenure-track faculty to pursue research projects that will lead to new publications and successful external funding applications.
 Grants provide seed money by providing funds to cover the costs of conducting research.
 The program gives priority to promising new lines of research, especially by junior faculty, and to pilot work for external funding applications.
 The deadlines for application are:

 All faculty who receive one of these grant awards should subsequently collaborate with the Office of Sponsored Programs (OSP) to develop the work from their Fordham funded grant into a future externally funded fellowship, grant or publication (see 9.2 above).